level: A

 1.1.1 Non-text Content

-Images should have descriptive (alt) text.
+Images must have descriptive alternative text.

 1.2.1 Audio-only and Video-only (Pre-recorded)